Robert-van-Engelen/lisp/README.md

       sp = i;
     }

-For example, the `let` special form extends the list of bindings `e` with new pairs of bindings for locals:
+For example, the `let` special form extends the list of bindings pointed to by `e` with new pairs of bindings for locals:

     L f_let(L t, L *e) {
       L x, *p;